-Theatres Trust have awarded four theatres a total of £54,520 in the final funding round of the Urgent Repairs Scheme.
+Theatres Trust has awarded four theatres a total of £54,520 in the final funding round of the Urgent Repairs Scheme.
 This scheme, set up in partnership with the Wolfson Foundation, helps theatres in need of immediate repair and maintenance.

-The final round of the pilot scheme awards grants to: Ayr Gaiety, Chapter Arts Centre in Cardiff, King’s Theatre Portsmouth and Wilton’s Music Hall in London.
+The final round of the pilot scheme awards grants to Ayr Gaiety, Chapter Arts Centre in Cardiff, King’s Theatre Portsmouth and Wilton’s Music Hall in London.

 Ayr Gaiety | £10,560